 - External consultants may be engaged from time to time to access a wide base of potential directors.

-- No member of the Board will be involved in any decision of the Board relating to his own appointment, reappointment or assessment of independence.
+- No member of the Board will be involved in any decision of the Board relating to his or her own appointment, reappointment or assessment of independence.

 - All directors on appointment will undergo an induction programme to help familiarise them with matters relating to CCT’s business and the Manager’s strategy for CCT.